Vision of Disorder (album): Reception

 Vision of Disorder have criticized the album since its release; according to Lorne Behrman of CMJ New Music Monthly, the band "dismissed [it] almost as soon as it came out".
-In an 1998 interview with Terrorizer, Baumbach referred to it as a "bad, processed record".
+In a 1998 interview with Terrorizer, Baumbach referred to it as a "bad, processed record".
 In an interview Killjoy Circus that year, Williams also said: "We hate it.
 The material is there.
 The performance is horrible, and the production is even worse."